vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Invoke-VxrailClusterShutdown.md

 ## Synopsis

-Invoke shut down command on a VxRail Cluster
+Invoke the shutdown command on a VxRail Cluster.

 ## Syntax